 For a ‘guided tour’ of the garden click here.

 For additional reports and articles on this subject please check out the (non-responsive) MGS Archive.

 The garden has a quiet but steadily growing reputation in the gardening world, its renown not reflecting grandiosity or expense but rather its philosophy of matching the aesthetic sensitivity of the gardener with the limitations and opportunities offered by the difficult and typically mediterranean conditions of this Attica hillside.
 It is, in other words, a place where beauty and climate compatibility go hand in hand.

-Members of the MGS are very welcome to visit by arrangement throughout the year.
-The Custodian, who lives in the house, or local members of the MGS, will guide you round.
-Please email in advance to make an appointment so that they can be available.
-It is regretted that unannounced visits cannot be accommodated, nor can appointments be made for Sundays.
-The garden is not open to non-members or to tour operators.
+Members of the MGS, prospective members and their friends are welcome to visit by appointment only.
+Please email in advance to arrange an appointment.
+The Custodian, who lives in the house, or members of the MGS will guide your around.
+It is regretted that unannounced visits cannot be accommodated nor can appointments be made for Sundays.

 Thursday mornings between September and the end of June are particularly recommended for visits so that you can also meet the volunteers who work from 10 a.m. to 12 noon and be invited to share their post-work refreshments.
 The garden is close to the Athens airport and can easily be reached by airport buses or car.

 THE MEDITERRANEAN GARDEN is the registered trademark of The Mediterranean Garden Society in the European Union, Australia, and the United States of America